r-snes/r-snes/FINANCE.md

 ---

+### 3.3 Commissioned Plug-ins and Extensions
+In the future, the project may allow **third-party plugin development** as a form of **commissioned work**, following models used by open-source artists and developers.

+#### Concept
+- Developers can offer to **create plug-ins or extensions** (e.g., debugging tools, visual filters, or front-end interfaces) in exchange for **commission payments**.
+- These plug-ins will extend the emulator but remain **separate, optional add-ons**.
+- This model compensates contributors for **creative or technical labor**, not for access to or ownership of the emulator itself.

+#### Ownership Models
+Two ownership structures will be allowed:
+1. **Public release:**
+   - After completion, the commissioned plug-in is **released publicly** under an open-source license.
+   - The commissioner effectively funds the creation for community benefit.

+2. **Exclusive release:**
+   - For a higher agreed-upon price, the **rights to the plug-in** may be **transferred to the commissioner**.
+   - The developer forfeits further distribution rights, and the commissioner decides how to use it (within legal and ethical limits).

+#### Compliance and Restrictions
+- Plug-ins must be **independent** of copyrighted SNES content and must **not include or rely on proprietary ROMs or BIOS files**.
+- All transactions for commissioned work occur **outside the main project’s financial structure**.
+- The emulator core remains **non-commercial**, and **no official endorsement or profit-sharing** will be involved.

+This model supports sustainable open-source development while maintaining **strict legal compliance** and **ethical transparency**.

+---

 ## 4. Expenses and Resource Use

 The project’s estimated expenses are minimal and relate only to lawful research and testing.